hazelcast/fraud-detection-python/README.md

     * Subscribes to the Kafka `transaction` topic (data in motion)
     * Enriches transactions with customer and merchant data (data at rest)
     * Executes a transaction processing pipeline, which includes running a Python ML model
 * A Java client that defines and submits a real-time inference pipeline to Hazelcast for distributed execution.
-For every transaction, this pipeline simultaneously:
+This pipeline simultaneously:
     * Calculates number of transactions in the previous 24 hours
     * Calculates number of transactions in the previous 7 days
     * Calculates amount spent in the last 24 hours